In Ch. 2: Networking with Job Boards we discussed how career portals are important to modern job seekers and recruiters.

 To get the best results, ensure that yours is at, or at least close to, 100%:

-To add images, log in and click "Edit Profile" and click the following icon to upload:
+To add images, log in, click "Edit Profile", and then click the following icon to upload:

 You want to create not only a profile that conveys how qualified you are for the position, but one that is easy to digest and visually appealing.
 When building your profile, aim for an end result like this: